apache/dubbo-website/content/en/blog/news/dubbo-graalvm-support.md

+---
+title: "Native Image using GraalVM"
+linkTitle: "Native Image"
+date: 2018-08-14
+description: >
+    This article introduces you how to make Dubbo native image using GraalVM.
+---

 ## Overview

 This document will show you how to access GraalVM with a dubbo project and how to compile the project to a binary executable using native-image.
 The document also introduces the efforts we made in achieving this.